Wellbeing

 The House system is an integral part of Pastoral Care at Geraldton Grammar School.

-It adds a new dimension by vertically grouping students from all years into four Houses - Chapman, Irwin, Greenough and Murchison.
-With four Houses and approximately 150 students in each House, they belong to a bigger group within the school.
+It adds a new dimension by vertically grouping students from all years into four Houses—Chapman, Irwin, Greenough, and Murchison.
+With approximately 150 students in each House, they belong to a bigger group within the school.

 The objectives of the House system are: